Maps: Paris map, south suburban map,

 the road is narrow, and the sidewalk is smooth and continuous, I

 recommend you ride on the sidewalk.
-Stay on this route (Avenue du Général Leclerc, then Avenue du Général De Gaulle) for 3.6 kilometers.
+Stay on this route (Avenue du Général Leclerc, then Avenue du Général De Gaulle, then Rue de Paris for 3.6 kilometers.

 Although it is possible to take a curvy bicycle path for a short distance through Orsay in the nearby woods, it is much faster to stay straight on the road, which Y's.
 You must take the right branch, which is one way with you (Avenue de Saint-Laurent).
-Continue about 2 km, passing under the superhighway.When you come to the major cross street of Avenue de Maréchal Foch (next main crossing after the superhighway, a T), you must
+Continue about 2 km, passing under the superhighway.When you come to the major cross street of Avenue de Maréchal Foch, D446, at a traffic circle, (next main crossing after the superhighway, a T), you must

 chose whether to return to Paris by Southwest